kanaria69/Mainecoco/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.